Discover the Beauty of Living with Less at Tiny House 43

-The concept of living in a tiny house has quickly gained popularity over the past decade, with people looking for affordable, minimalist lifestyles.
-However, the cost of buying or building a typical tiny home can be prohibitive for many individuals.
+Living in a small home has become increasingly popular in the past decade as people look for affordable, minimalist lifestyles.
+However, the cost of buying or building a traditional tiny house can be prohibitive for many.

 Enter Matt Coldren, who has found a unique solution to this problem by living in a truck bed camper that cost him a mere $800.
 Despite the challenges that come with living in a small space, Matt’s intentional choices and minimalist lifestyle have allowed him to enjoy the freedom and flexibility of taking his home with him wherever he goes.